fusterma/JUAS2024B/installation_guide.md

 > We suggest to install one of the latest distribution (**for example version Python 3.9**).

 The installation process clearly depends on your operating system.
 We suggest you to follow the official documentation for [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Linux](https://docs.anaconda.com/anaconda/install/linux/), or [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) as appropriate.
-After having installed **Anaconda**, and [verified your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/) - we invite you to start [launching Jupyter Lab](#launch-jupyter-lab) and then [test that everything works](#test-that-everything-works):
+After having installed **Anaconda**, and [verified your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/) - we invite you to start [launching Jupyter Lab](#launch-jupyter) and then [test that everything works](PythonBasicTutorial/PythonBasic.ipynb):

-## Launch Jupyter
+# Launch Jupyter

 Once the installation of **Anaconda** is finalised or within your existing Python distribution, you should be able to start Jupyter from a terminal:

 1. Open a (Anaconda) terminal on your operating system:
     - **Windows:**
-        From the Start menu, search for and open “Anaconda Prompt”:
+        From the Start menu, search for and open “Anaconda Prompt”.
     - **macOS:**
         Open Launchpad, then click the terminal icon.
     - **Linux:**